datarefuge/workflow/harvesting-toolkit/README.md

 For search results from large document sets, you may need to do more sophisticated "scraping" and "crawling" -- again, check out tools built at previous events such as the [EIS WARC archiver](https://github.com/edgi-govdata-archiving/eis-WARC-archiver) or the [EPA Search Utils](https://github.com/edgi-govdata-archiving/epa-search-utils) for ideas on how to proceed.

 ### 4c.
 FTP download
 Government datasets are often stored on FTP.
 It's pretty easy to crawl these FTP sites with a simple Python script.
 Have a look at [download_ftp_tree.py](tools/ftp/download_ftp_tree.py) as an example.
-Note thatteh Internet Archive is doing an FTP crawl, so another option (especially if the dataset is large) would be to nominate this as a seed (though FTP seeds should be nominated **separately** from http seeds).
+Note that the Internet Archive is doing an FTP crawl, so another option (especially if the dataset is large) would be to nominate this as a seed (though FTP seeds should be nominated **separately** from http seeds).

 ### 4d.
 API scrape / Custom Solution